Moya/Moya/docs/Examples/Basic.md

 (The `String` extension is just for convenience – you don't have to use it.)

 You can see that the `TargetType` protocol makes sure that each value of the enum translates into a full request.
-Each full request is split up into the `baseURL`, the `path` specifying the subpath of the request, the `method` which defines the HTTP method and optionally `parameters` to be added to the request.
+Each full request is split up into the `baseURL`, the `path` specifying the subpath of the request, the `method` which defines the HTTP method and `task` with options to specify parameters to be added to the request.

 Note that at this point you have added enough information for a basic API networking layer to work.
 By default Moya will combine all the given parts into a full request: